Limerick Poems About Summer | Summer Limerick Poems

 sips that define

-a tasteful Rosehip romance.
+a tasteful rosehip romance.

-Poem Details | by Vince Suzadail Jr. |
+Written by Vince Suzadail Jr.

 Categories: funny